-• ELL students who are currently receiving ESOL services in accordance with the District ELL Plan, shall receive the following test accommodations: flexible setting, flexible scheduling, additional time, assistance in the Heritage language as specified in the Test Accommodations for ELLs in the administrative manual of the FSA and shall have access to an approved English to heritage language translation dictionary and/ or heritage language to English translation dictionary.
+• ELL students who are currently receiving ESOL services in accordance with the District ELL Plan, shall receive the following test accommodations on both state and School District assessments: flexible setting, flexible scheduling, additional time, assistance in the Heritage language as specified in the Test Accommodations for ELLs in the administrative manual of the FSA and shall have access to an approved English to heritage language translation dictionary and/ or heritage language to English translation dictionary.
 Accommodations for all other state assessment(s) will be provided according to the recommendations of test publishers and/ or appropriate district staff.